And then … back to school

-On this page you will find adaptations enabling the sick pupils to continue education.
-They will not all be applicable to every pupil; just consider them as possible interventions.
+There are adaptations that can be made to help a sick pupil continue education.
+They will not all be applicable to every pupil; therefore, just consider them as possible interventions.

-A deteriorating or bad physical condition may be a consequence of the illness itself or may be caused by the treatment or use of medications.
-A sick pupil may be uncertain about changes in capability or looks and therefore not be able to face their classmates.
-Adaptations for education can lower threshold for going back to school.
-It’s important to inform classmates about the reason for the adaptations.
+A deteriorating or poor physical condition may be a consequence of the illness itself or may be caused by the treatment or use of medication.
+A sick pupil may be uncertain about changes in capability or looks and therefore feel unable to face their classmates.
+Adaptations in education can lower the threshold for returning to school.
+It is important to inform classmates about the reason for the adaptations.
 This prevents the sick pupil from feeling stress or pressure and classmates from feeling neglected.

-It’s possible to make adaptations concerning mobility.
-The pupil can use alternative means of transport when going to school, for instance.
-Within school some extra aids to increase mobility could be: giving a pupil a key to the elevator, giving him more time to move to other classrooms and have lessons take place at the ground floor.
-It can also relieve the pupil to have an extra set of books
+It is possible to make adaptations concerning mobility.
+The pupil can use alternative means of transport to travel to school, for instance.
+When at school, some extra aids to increase mobility could be to give the pupil a key to the elevator, to give him or her more time to move between classrooms or to make sure that all lessons take place on the ground floor.
+It may also help the pupil to have an extra set of textbooks.

 Adaptations in the classroom

-In the classroom you could change the place of the sick pupil to improve concentration or wellbeing.
-Sometimes doing schoolwork is less important than attending school, and contact with classmates has priority.
-In such cases it may be preferable to have your pupil work in (small) groups or pairs.
+In the classroom, you could change where the sick pupil sits to improve concentration or well-being.
+Sometimes, doing schoolwork is less important than attending school, and contact with classmates has priority.
+In such cases, it may be preferable to have your pupil work in small groups or pairs.

-Whether the pupil studies fully or partially, at school or at home, curriculum adaptations are often necessary.
-For example adaptations in timetables, duration of the courses, teaching material and tests.
+Whether the pupil studies full-time or part-time, at school or at home, curriculum adaptations are often necessary.
+For example, adaptations may be made to the timetable, course duration, teaching material and tests.
 An individual curriculum will prevent the pupil from lagging behind.

 Caring for the sick pupil

-A sick pupil may tire quickly.
-This may manifest itself in e.g. PE.
-In secondary education, you may grant dispensation for PE.
-PE, however, also has a social element.
-By giving the pupil other tasks, such as being referee or the teacher’s right hand, he remains involved with the class.
-He may also participate in those parts that he is able to join.
+A sick pupil may tire quickly, which may manifest itself in PE, for example.
+Secondary school pupils may obtain dispensation for PE.
+However, PE is not only a physical but also a social activity.
+By giving the pupil other tasks, such as being referee or acting as the teacher’s right hand, he or she remains involved with the class.
+He may also participate in those parts of the lesson that he is able to join in with.

-If your pupil needs support with general daily vital functions, like eating or going to the toilet, you may request additional support.
+You may request additional support if your pupil needs support with general daily vital functions, like eating or going to the toilet.

-If the sick pupil is required to eat at different times or take medications at set moments you may, after consulting the sick pupil, inform the classmates.
-It prevents the pupil from feeling embarrassed and the classmates from feeling neglected.
+If the sick pupil is required to eat at different times or take medication at set moments you may, after consulting the sick pupil, inform the classmates.
+This prevents the pupil from feeling embarrassed and the classmates from feeling neglected.

-IT tools in education are now widely developed.
-They may present a good alternative for or complement to other changes in the curriculum or timetable.
-With IT tools a sick pupil may keep in touch with his classmates, through e.g. a webcam, a video film or an IT set for long distance learning.
-He may still participate in school life at a distance.
-Therefore, the starting point for using these tools is encouraging social contact.
-With an IT set for long distance learning it is also possible to attend lessons at home or in hospital.
+IT tools in education are now widely developed and may present a good alternative to, or complement, other changes in the curriculum or timetable.
+By using IT tools, a sick pupil can keep in touch with his classmates, for example through a webcam, video film or IT programme for long-distance learning.
+This allows him or her to participate in school life from a distance.
+The main reason for using these tools is therefore to encourage social contact.
+By using a long-distance learning IT programme such as KlasseContact, it is also possible to attend lessons at home or in hospital.